-In a colider $X \to Z \leftarrow Y$ , the variables X and Y are marginally independent, but conditionally dependent given a descendant of Z.
+In a colider $X \to Z \leftarrow Y$, the variables X and Y are marginally independent, but conditionally dependent given a descendant of Z.

-- Example: X: battery, Z: car starts, Y: fuel, and D: taken to mechanic Extend the previous example where the car was taken to a mechanic. - Conditioning can induce dependence, not just remove it.
+- Example: extend the previous example where the car was taken to a mechanic. - X: battery, Z: car starts, Y: fuel, and D: taken to mechanic